Installation and Removal Guide

 Once you've reached a "10 and 2" position where around a third of the tyre remains off the rim you'll need to do the following:

+Starting away from the unfitted portion of tyre, you are aiming to release some tension in the bead.
 Grab the tyre with both hands whilst standing on the opposite side of the wheel to the side that is still to be fitted.
-Grab and Roll and Pinch the tyre back towards you placing the bead into the rim and under the Insert.
-Repeat process all the way around the already fitted portion of the tyre until you reach the unfitted portion but continue until you just can't make any more progress.
+Grab and Roll the tyre AND insert back towards you, then without releasing the tyre, press the bead into the rim and under the Insert.
+Repeat process all the way around the already fitted portion of the tyre until you reach the unfitted portion.
+To play it safe repeat this step a few times as quite often there's more room to make the tyre even looser.
+Continue until you just can't make any more progress.

 Stop! leave 6 inches unfitted unless you have a sealant injector.